 Even if you live in a country like the United Kingdom, where the weather is consistently disappointing, you’ll rapidly overheat when cycling indoors without any wind to cool you down.

 What you need for your pain cave is a fan, and ideally, a big one to boot.
 Twelve inches is probably about as small as you want to go, but 18 inches or larger is better.

-If you’re building a top-end indoor cycling setup for serious training or logging lots of miles on Zwift, then you might even consider a dedicated fan like the Wahoo Kickr Headwind.
+If you’re building a top-end indoor cycling setup for serious training or logging lots of miles on Zwift, then you might even consider a dedicated fan such as the Wahoo Kickr Headwind.

-Our best advice is to get two large, 750ml bottles and to always fill up both before your ride, unless you’re absolutely sure one bottle will be enough for your session.
+Our best advice is to get two bottles and to always fill up both before your ride, unless you’re absolutely sure one bottle will be enough for your session.

 Even if you’re using immersive indoor cycling apps, you’re probably still going to want to listen to some music.
 Aside from simply fighting boredom, the benefits of listening to music while training are well documented.